 He goes on to say that, ‘without a sense of purpose, no company, either public or private, can achieve its full potential.
 It will ultimately lose the license to operate from key stakeholders.
 It will succumb to short-term pressures to distribute earnings, and, in the process, sacrifice investments in employee development, innovation, and capital expenditures that are necessary for long-term growth’.

-In December 2016, the Korn Ferry Institute published research demonstrating that consumer sector companies with an authentic focus on purpose achieved compounded annual growth rates of 9.85% compared with just 2.4% for the whole S&P Consumer Sector.
+In December 2016, the Korn Ferry Institute published research demonstrating that consumer sector companies with an authentic focus on purpose achieved compounded annual growth rates of 9.85 per cent compared with just 2.4 per cent for the whole S&P Consumer Sector.
 The report goes on to state that ‘by doing good, people and enterprises also can do well’.